 - Two children who lost their father due to clinical negligence and their mother was appointed their Litigation Friend.

-- Multiple claims for childhood sexual abuse where either the foster parent or the official solicitor’s office were appointed as Litigation Friend.
+- Multiple claims for childhood sexual abuse where either the foster parent or the official solicitor’s office was appointed as Litigation Friend.

 If you experience negligence during medical care